Ab Wheel Exercises

 Of all the ab wheel exercises done with the wheel attached to the feet, the pike is my favorite.
-Your arms are getting a workout holding your body up, your core is doing a full body crunch, and your legs can get a decent stretch to boot.
+Your arms are getting a workout holding you body up, your core is doing a full body crunch, and your legs might get a decent stretch to boot.

-This simple exercise looks deceivingly easy, but you'll soon realize just how much it works the core and especially the side areas as you lift each hand to take a step, shifting your weight to from side to side.
+This simple exercise looks deceivingly easy, but you’ll soon realize just how much it works the core and especially the side areas as you lift each hand to take a step, shifting your weight to one side.

 Moving forward and backward should be plenty in the beginning.
 When you’re ready, start circling objects like trees or chairs or snaking your way through the house.

 With your feet strapped to the wheel, lay on your back with your arms straight and flat at the side.

 Now, pull the wheel in towards your back while pushing your hip up.
 Try to keep the motion smooth and in control.

 This exercise is not easy at first.
 It can feel a bit awkward, it just takes practice.

 Alligator Walk (feet)